Trump tweets photo of military dog wounded in Baghdadi raid

-WASHINGTON (AP) — The name is still classified but President Donald Trump on Monday outed the military working dog that tracked down the head of the Islamic State.
+WASHINGTON (AP) — President Donald Trump on Monday outed a military working dog that tracked down the head of the Islamic State.

 Trump tweeted a photo of a Belgian Malinois that he said worked with a team of special forces in the capture of Abu Bakr al-Baghdadi in a tunnel beneath a compound in northeastern Syria.